China’s central bank announces RRR cut to support real economy amid trade row with the US

 The People's Bank of China (PBC), the country's central bank, announced Sunday a 0.5 percentage point cut for banks' reserve requirement ratios (RRR), releasing a total of 700 billion yuan ($107.61 billion) for them to carry out a debt-for-equity swap and support the financing of small and medium-sized enterprises (SMEs).

-Effective from July 5, the cut will release about 500 billion yuan for China's five major State-owned commercial banks and 12 joint-equity commercial banks.
-The released capital will be applied to the debt-for-equity swap project, according to a statement posted on the PBC's website.
+Effective from July 5, the cut will release about 500 billion yuan for China's five major State-owned commercial banks and 12 joint-equity commercial banks, read a statement posted on the PBC's official website.

+According to the PBC statement, the released capital will be applied to the debt-for-equity swap project.

-Meanwhile, the same ratio cut for other banks, including the Postal Savings Bank, municipal commercial banks and foreign banks, is expected to release 200 billion yuan, which will be mainly used in easing the difficulty and high price of financing for SMEs, PBC said.
+In the meantime, the same ratio cut for other banks, including the Postal Savings Bank, municipal commercial banks and foreign banks, is expected to release 200 billion yuan, which will be mainly used in easing the difficulty and high price of financing for SMEs, the PBC statement noted.

-Given the slow pace of the debt-for-equity swap project since the start of this year, the targeted RRR cut will release long-term capital to help enhance the swap ability of the State-owned and joint-equity commercial banks, which are the major force of the project, the central bank noted.
+Given the slow pace of the debt-for-equity swap project since the start of this year, the targeted RRR cut will release long-term capital to help enhance the swap ability of the State-owned and joint-equity commercial banks, which are the major force of the project, according to the central bank.

 Liu Xuezhi, a senior researcher with the Bank of Communications, said the cut, the third time since the start of this year, is as expected as the nation is still ramping up efforts in preventing systematic financial risks and ensuring the sound development of the real economy.